auth0/docs/articles/applications/application-types.md

 The `Token Endpoint Authentication Method` defines how a Confidential Application authenticates against the [token endpoint](/api/authentication#authorization-code).
 Its valid values are:

 * `None`, for a public application without a client secret
-* `Post`, for a application using HTTP POST parameters
+* `Post`, for an application using HTTP POST parameters
-* `Basic`, for a application using HTTP Basic parameters
+* `Basic`, for an application using HTTP Basic parameters

 Additionally, any Application where the Token Endpoint Authentication Method is unspecified is confidential.